mulesoft-catalyst/rtf-appliance-playbook/README.md

 > NOTE: It is a self-contained binary installer created using `gravity`.

-Place the installer file at `installers` folder, change `rtf_installer` global variable to installer file and put `rtf_download=no` at global variable file if you don't want the rtf installer node to download the installer over public Internet (should be avoided if outbound connectivity is slow, e.g. via a slow Proxy).
+Place the installer file at `installers` folder or symlink it, change `rtf_installer` global variable to installer file and put `rtf_download=no` at global variable file if you don't want the rtf installer node to download the installer over public Internet (should be avoided if outbound connectivity is slow, e.g. via a slow Proxy).

 ### Running the show (playbook)